costlund/Buto-Plugin-MysqlBuilder/README.md

 ```

 ### Schema
-For this example a schema should looke like this.
+For this example a schema should look like this.
 ```
 tables:
   _table_name_: